-Programming Note Context: Evaluate in compute context
+Evaluate in compute context

-- 1. A pipe control flush with "AMFS flush Enable" set and "DC flush enable set" must be sent down the pipe before a context switch, when compute shaders do evaluate. - 2. if compute shader does evaluates, angd SW needs to flush the AMFS pipe, it has to first send a pipecontrol flush to the compute pipe and then switch to 3D pipe before sending a pipecontrol with "Command Streamer Stall Enable", AMFS flush Enable, and DC flush enable set on it
+- 1. A pipe control flush with "AMFS flush Enable" set and "DC flush enable set" must be sent down the pipe before a context switch, when compute shaders do evaluate. - 2. if compute shader evaluates, and SW needs to flush the AMFS pipe, it has to first send a pipecontrol flush to the compute pipe and then switch to 3D pipe before sending a pipecontrol with "Command Streamer Stall Enable", AMFS flush Enable, and DC flush enable set on it

-Programming Note Context: Evaluate in compute context
+Evaluate in compute context & pre-emption

-- 1) If compute shaders do evaluate, disable preemption, until AMFS data is flushed out of all the caches. - 2) All shaders that perform evaluates must send a Cache Flush message to the sampler with a non-zero readlength after all evaluates are issued and before End-Of-Thread
+- 1) If shaders do evaluate (3d/compute), pre-emption must be disabled, until AMFS data is flushed out of all the caches. - 2) All shaders that perform evaluates must send a Cache Flush message to the sampler with a non-zero read-length after all evaluates are issued and before End-Of-Thread

-Programming Note

-Context: Evaluate in compute context
+Evaluate in compute context

-Compute shaders run on a Cocontext.
-CS context must not issue AMFS evaluates.
-All AMFS evaluates must run in an RCS
+Compute shaders run on a CCS context must not issue AMFS evaluates.
+All AMFS evaluates must run in an RCS context